agent-thor/Governance-Trading-Agent/README.md

 - **Web services**: flask, requests
 - **Text processing**: beautifulsoup4
 - **External tool**: Ollama (installed separately)
-- **Optional AI Service**: Deepseek (if not provided, the bot will use only OpenAI and trained models)
+- **Optional AI Service**: Deepseek (if not provided, the agent will use only OpenAI and trained models)
 - **Optional Database**: DynamoDB (only needed if you want to save trade history in AWS)

 To install all dependencies at once: